Gynaecomastia

 Gynecomastia Surgical Process

-Following gynaecomastia reduction surgery, you will likely feel swollen and have general discomfort that typically requires analgesia.
+Following gynecomastia reduction surgery, you will likely feel swollen and have general discomfort.
 You may be able to go home the same day and should aim to keep the surgical area dry for the next week.
-We advise that someone picks you up following gynecomastia surgery in Manchester and have support in place at home following your discharge.
+We advise that someone pick you up following gynecomastia treatment in Manchester and have support in place at home following your discharge.
+You will be reviewed at the Alexandra Hospital a week post-gynecomastia surgery in Manchester.
+You should continue to avoid excessive straining in the first couple of weeks and continue to wear a support garment for around 4-6 weeks following surgery

-If the levels of testosterone drops, then oestrogen can cause the breast tissue to grow.
+If the levels of testosterone drop, then oestrogen can cause the breast tissue to grow.
 Most teenage boys will experience some degree of breast enlargement during puberty, but as hormone levels begin to stabilise, the effects can subside.

 If you are interested in a male breast reduction, then we will first invite you in for a consultation to see if you are suitable for surgery.
 If you are suitable, then you will be provided with a quote that includes surgery, anaesthetic, surgeon and hospital fees.

-It can take several weeks to fully recover from male gynecomastia surgery and you may need to take a week or two off work, depending on your job.
+It can take several weeks to fully recover from male gynecomastia surgery, and you may need to take a week or two off work, depending on your job.
 You will likely be sore, swollen and bruised around the surgery site for a few weeks and will be required to wear a compression garment to help support your chest whilst it heals for a few weeks.

-We recommend that you avoid strenuous activities and exercise, stretching and heavy lifting for around 3 weeks following gynecomastia surgery and it can take up to 6 weeks to fully return to your normal activities.
+We recommend that you avoid strenuous activities and exercise, stretching and heavy lifting for around 3 weeks following gynecomastia surgery, and it can take up to 6 weeks to fully return to your normal activities.
 We recommend that you avoid driving until it is no longer painful or uncomfortable to wear a seatbelt, which can be several weeks following gynecomastia surgery.

 Contact Us Now